-Since the time evolution of the classical field is equivalent to setting $N_f = 0$ in (\ref{hamfin}), we will frequently refer to the classical case as $N_f = 0$.
-When we refer to the vacuum and classical contributions to any observable, we generically mean the coefficient of the term proportional to $N_f$ and the rest.
-We can thus refer to the ``vacuum contribution'' even in the classical ($N_f = 0$) case, where it does not contribute towards the time evolution at all.
+Note that on a technical level the time evolution of the classical field is equivalent to setting $N_c = 0$ in (\ref{hamfin}).
+When we refer to the vacuum and classical contributions to any observable, we generically mean the coefficient of the term proportional to $N_c$ and the rest.
+We can thus refer to the ``vacuum contribution'' even in the classical ($N_c = 0$) case, where it does not contribute towards the time evolution at all.
 Thus defined, we can directly compare the vacuum contributions of the classical and semiclassical time evolution, which is useful for estimating backreaction effects.

 Throughout the time evolution of our system, we will monitor how well the condition (\ref{contcond}) is fulfilled, which is necessary for radial discretization effects to be small.
 For this reason we will define a safe zone through the criterion\footnote{The specific value 0.08 used in this criterion applies to the Nuttall bump shape and may vary slightly for other shapes.}